Gibbons-Lab/isb_course_2022/docs/16S/talk.md

 Note:

 - the advent of cheap sequencing has generated a lot of publically available data
-- however do we *really* know the human microbiome
+- however do we *really* know the human microbiome?

 ---